jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 - Error rates are moderate (0.1% to 10%)
 - Bundle size is a reasonable concern but not critical
 - You want composability without runtime overhead
+- You prefer functional chaining style

+**Choose Awaitly when:**

+- You need retries, timeouts, and caching built-in
+- Predictable performance matters
+- Bundle size is not critical but not unlimited
+- You prefer async/await syntax
+- You need workflow resume or observability

 **Choose Effect when:**

 - Complex orchestration outweighs performance cost
 - Consistent performance is more important than peak performance
 - Bundle size is not a constraint
-- You need sophisticated features (retries, timeouts, dependency injection)
+- You need sophisticated features (layers, structured concurrency, tracing)

 ## Error Recovery Patterns